I am a senior lecturer in Health in the School of Health, Wellbeing and Social Care at The Open University.

 I am a Chartered Psychologist and a Senior Fellow of the Higher Education Academy.
 My research interests focus on mental and psychological performance in work.
 I look into the factors (psychological, social, institutional, structural) that enhance or disrupt professional/work performance.
 I have researched how we learn, train, improve and cope with work, and with academic study.
 I have also investigated identifying and responding to errors and failure in work.

-My educational background is in Psychology (BSc, First Class, University of Manchester, 2008), Occupational Psychology (MSc with Distinction, University of Nottingham, 2009) and Applied Psychology (PhD, University of Nottingham, 2013).
+My educational background is in Psychology (BSc, University of Manchester, 2008), Occupational Psychology (MSc with Distinction, University of Nottingham, 2009) and Applied Psychology (PhD, University of Nottingham, 2013).
 My PhD explored doctors' and medical students' attitudes toward older patients and their care in healthcare settings.
 I also have an interest in healthcare professionals' attitudes and expectations in the workplace and how this influences work performance, care quality, safety and error.
 I am also interested in notions of professionalism in healthcare, including expectations of providing empathy in care and the link with professional burnout.
 This work has included the effect of chronic work stress and burnout in relation to medical and legal professionals.
 My previous role in the School of Medicine at Imperial College London involved human factors in primary care patient safety in North-West London.
 I am currently working on a project with the UK charity, LawCare, to develop online resources for developing psychologically healthy practices within the legal profession.
 I am also currently researching how individuals can self-identify the edges of their optimal/safe performance before experiencing burnout or substantially increased risk of human error.

 I am registered with the British Psychological Society as a Chartered Psychologist (CPsychol).
 I am trained in ability and personality testing in the workplace and am a registered test-user for BPS Occupational Ability and Occupational Personality psychometric tests (NEO-Revised Personality Inventory).